rhysmah/CLI-Note-App/README.md

     - List tags

 ## General Organization

+[24 Feb 2025]

 This app will have three layers:

 1. **CLI Layer**: Go + Cobra to create a CLI commands.
 2. **Service Layer**: Go functions for operations on notes.
-3. **Database Layer**: use BBolt, a pure Go key/value store that's fast, lightweight, and easy to use.
+3. **Database Layer**: uses BBolt, a pure Go key/value store that's fast, lightweight, and easy to use.